sirthias/swave/docs/src/paradox/introduction/overview.md

 One such programming model, albeit hardly a recent invention at its core, is [Stream Processing].

-Although [Scala] provides the @scaladoc:[scala.immutable.Stream](scala.immutable.Stream) datatype with its standard library this abstraction is quite limited in its functionality and barely scratches the surface of the benefits that [Stream Processing] as a programming abstraction is able to provide.
+Although [Scala] provides the @scaladoc[scala.immutable.Stream](scala.immutable.Stream) datatype with its standard library this abstraction is quite limited in its functionality and barely scratches the surface of the benefits that [Stream Processing] as a programming abstraction is able to provide.
 Therefore a number of stream processing libraries have recently emerged in the [Scala] eco-system, the most prominent of which are probably [Akka-Stream] and [FS2] (formally [Scalaz Stream]), which approach the field from two different angles.

-Since modern stream processing, especially with support for non-blocking back pressure, is both incredibly sexy and still relatively new, with plenty of learnings still to be unearthed, we believe that there is more than enough space for a few more implementations to be tried and tested before settling on one or two "standard implementations".
+Since modern stream processing, especially with support for non-blocking backpressure, is both incredibly sexy and still relatively new, with plenty of learnings still to be unearthed, we believe that there is more than enough space for a few more approaches to be tried and tested before settling on one or two "standard implementations".

 *swave* attempts to be just that: A stream processing implementation, purely in and for [Scala], which further explores the boundaries of the possible, sometimes by being intentionally different.